Tyler Higbee Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 - In last week's game against the Buccaneers, Higbee racked up four catches for 51 yards.

-- Over his last three games, Higbee's 13 receptions have yielded 152 yards (50.7 ypg) and two touchdowns.
-He's been targeted 19 times.
+- During his last three games, Higbee has caught 13 passes on 19 targets for 152 yards and two touchdowns, averaging 50.7 yards per game.

 Higbee's Los Angeles Teammates